Naereen/web-sphinx/skulpt.rst

     throw "File not found: '" + x + "'";
     return Sk.builtinFiles["files"][x];
    }

-   // Here's everything you need to run a python program in skulpt
-   // grab the code from your textarea
-   // get a reference to your pre element for output
-   // configure the output function
-   // call Sk.importMainWithBody()
    function runit() {
     var prog = document.getElementById("yourcode").value;
     var mypre = document.getElementById("output");